Dr. David Yen, Dean

 Note: Students may earn only one minor from the School of Economics and Business.

 College policy prohibits students majoring in programs outside the School of Economics and Business (SEB) from earning more than 30 semester hours from the SEB.
-Exception is made only for 1) Accounting, Business Economics, or Economics majors who exceeded the 30 semester-hour limit, but changed majors or were removed from the Accounting, Business Economics, or Economics major; 2) transfer students who upon matriculation to Oneonta have earned more than the 30 semester-hour limit in courses accepted as equivalent to courses offered by the SEB; and 3) transfer students whose combination of transfer courses accepted as equivalent to courses offered by the SEB and Oneonta courses mandated as requirements in a major outside the SEB cause 30 semester-hour limit to be exceeded.
+Exception is made only for 1) Professional Accounting, Business Economics, or Economics majors who exceeded the 30 semester-hour limit, but changed majors or were removed from the Professional Accounting, Business Economics, or Economics major; 2) transfer students who upon matriculation to Oneonta have earned more than the 30 semester-hour limit in courses accepted as equivalent to courses offered by the SEB; and 3) transfer students whose combination of transfer courses accepted as equivalent to courses offered by the SEB and Oneonta courses mandated as requirements in a major outside the SEB cause 30 semester-hour limit to be exceeded.

 Beta Gamma Sigma is the international honor society serving business programs accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 Membership in Beta Gamma Sigma is the highest recognition a business student anywhere in the world can receive in a business program accredited by AACSB International.